Cold Creek Trail: Backpacking Mendocino National Forest

 With over 319,000 acres of open space in the Coastal Range, The Mendocino National Forest is so large it stretches across six counties.
-This rugged forest is the only National Forest in California without a paved road.
-There is a lot of forest land for hikers to explore, but you should do your research to ensure that you are hiking in a safe zone, and not in one the hunting or off road vehicle areas.
+This rugged forest is the only National Forest in California without a paved road, making backpacking Mendocino National Forest a true adventure.
+There is a lot of forest land for hikers to explore, but you should do your research to ensure that you are hiking in a safe zone, and not in one of the hunting or off road vehicle areas.

-We originally came to the Mendocino National Forest to visit the Snow Mountain National Monument, but due to the condition of the roads we had to come up with an alternate plan when the roads became too rough to continue in our SUV.
-We came prepared with a map of the forest and selected the Cold Creek trail because it was within walking distance of where our car was parked.
+We originally came to the Mendocino National Forest to backpack the Snow Mountain National Monument, but due to the condition of the roads we had to come up with an alternate plan when the roads became too rough to continue in our SUV.
+We came prepared with a map of the forest and selected the Cold Creek trail because it was within walking distance of where we parked our car on the side of the dirt road.

 The majority of the trail is shaded and winds through the thick coniferous forest.
 It is clear that someone is trying to maintain this trail because brush and fallen trees had been cleared from parts of the trail, but this is not a well-marked trail or easily followed trail.
 Due to landslides or washout damage some sections of the trail are extremely narrow.
 There are several shallow creek crossings, and a few large fallen trees that you need to climb over.
 (I got a lot of help from my hiking poles!)